gaeaehrlich/Crowdsourcing/README.md

 #What's the Dish?
-This project is broken up into a backend and frontend.
+This project is broken up into a backend and a frontend.

-The backend contains the Django project which uses the Django Rest Framework, and hold the Collaborative Filtering algorithm.
+The backend contains the Django project which uses the Django Rest Framework, and holds the Collaborative Filtering algorithm.

 The frontend uses React and queries data from the API.